Get Started with a Free Water Consultation

 #2: Choose Your Softener

 Your local water expert can make personalized recommendations to help you find the best softener.
 You have plenty of options to choose from, especially when it comes to features.
 Some water softeners also can address other water problems, like iron or chlorine; some have dual tanks to serve homes using more water.
 You also may choose a smart water softener with technology that allows you to connect your softener to your phone, get low-salt alerts and maintenance reminders, bypass areas that don’t need soft water and more.
 Some softeners even let you manage the softening level to customize your water’s feel based on your preferences.
+You can look at this article to understand how water softeners work.

 #3: Think About Filtration